hlascelles/karina_personal_website/_posts/kitchen/2015-01-01-mushroom-pasta.md

 **Methods:**

 * Chop all mushrooms finely.
-* Preheat the pan, add a generous splash of olive oil and a blob of butter, and let the butter melt.
+* Preheat the pan with a generous splash of olive oil.
 Start frying the mushrooms.
 * Start boiling the pasta in salty water.
 * Meanwhile, grate Parmesan coarsely and chop the parsley.
 * When the mushrooms are golden on most side, use a garlic press to add garlic cloves directly into pan.
 Add black pepper.